sho3string/XeviousMEGA65/README.md

 1.Download ROM: Download the Xevious MAME ROM ZIP file (do not unzip!) from the internet.
 Search for xevious.zip or sxeviousj.zip for Super Xevious.

-2.Download the Python script: Download the provided Python script that prepares the ROMs such that the Xevious core is able to use it from Link.
+2.Download the Python script: Download the provided Python script that prepares the ROMs such that the Xevious core is able to use it from https://github.com/sho3string/XeviousMEGA65/blob/master/xevious_rom_installer.py

 3.Run the Python script: Execute the Python script to create a folder with the ROMs.
 Use the command python xevious_rom_installer.py <path to the zip file> <output_folder>.